-Child deaths in Florida typically involve a child age 3 or younger and may involve a variety of causal factors including, but not limited to: sleep-related deaths, drownings, natural causes, inflicted trauma, Sudden Infant Death Syndrome (SIDS)/Sudden Unexplained Infant Death (SUID), and accidental trauma.
+Child deaths in Florida typically involve a child age three or younger and may involve a variety of causal factors including, but not limited to: sleep-related deaths, drownings, natural causes, inflicted trauma, Sudden Infant Death Syndrome (SIDS)/Sudden Unexplained Infant Death (SUID), and accidental trauma.

-Of the 1,396 child fatalities that occurred during the 2015-2017 calendar years and were reported to the Hotline, 3 remain open at the request of law enforcement/state attorney due to on-going criminal proceedings.
-During this three-year period, the death maltreatment was verified in 329 (24 percent) of the closed cases.
-For the 438 child fatalities that occurred in 2018 and were reported to the Hotline, 17 currently remain open.
-Of the 421 closed 2018 child fatality investigations, 101 (24 percent) had verified findings for the death maltreatment.
+Of the 1,397 child fatalities that occurred during the 2015-2017 calendar years and were reported to the Hotline, two (2) remain open at the request of law enforcement/state attorney due to on-going criminal proceedings.
+For the 438 child fatalities that occurred in 2018 and were reported to the Hotline, 10 currently remain open.
+The death maltreatment verification rate has ranged between 22 percent and 26 percent of cases received for the given year.
+It should be noted that current year 2019 is not included in those averages, as there are still 74 cases that remain open that, when closed, will likely have an impact on the overall percentage for that year.^{}

-^{} It should be noted that findings for open cases have not yet been determined and may give the appearance of a decline in the number of verified reports until the official findings have been rendered.
-In addition, 2019 data is not yet reflected given the number of cases that currently remain open.
+It should be noted that findings for open cases have not yet been determined and may give the appearance of a decline in the number of verified reports until the official findings have been rendered.
+This is especially true for the 2019 data given the number of cases that currently remain open.